Vaccination drive hailed as decisive moment for India against corona; Frontline workers discount fears, appeal to others to take jabs | Politics

 S Krishnamma, a woman sanitation worker, was administered the first shot amid cheers by those present at the Gandhi Hospital in Hyderabad after Prime Minister Narendra Modi's address to the nation on the occasion of the vaccine roll-out.

-Krishnamma told mediapersons that though she was a little apprehensive earlier, she was reassured by the hospital authorities.
+Krishnamma said that though she was a little apprehensive earlier, she was reassured by the hospital authorities.

 She did not have any health complaints after taking the vaccine and appealed to all to receive the shot to protect their health.